-American Express Co., the credit-card issuer grappling with the loss of co-brand partners, posted first-quarter profit that beat estimates as customer spending increased.
+American Express Co., the biggest credit-card issuer by purchases, posted a third-quarter profit that beat analysts estimates as customer spending climbed.

 Net income increased 9.3 percent to $1.37 billion, or $1.25 a share, from $1.25 billion, or $1.09, in the same period a year earlier, the New York-based lender said today in a statement.
 That beat the $1.22 average estimate of 26 analysts surveyed by Bloomberg.